 With a turnover of 74 billion euros and almost 1.3 million direct or indirect jobs, the economic weight of the cultural and creative industries is today greater than those such as the automobile or luxury industries.

-As such, the new bachelor’s course in graphic design and communication for cultural organisations offers graphic designers the opportunity to specialise in a growing industry, via specific teaching and practical experiences, including an obligatory work placement in a relevant cultural establishment.
+As such, the new master’s course in Art Direction for cultural and creative industries offers students who have completed a bachelor’s-level course in graphic design or motion design the opportunity to specialise in a growing industry, via specific teaching and practical experiences, including two obligatory work placements in a relevant cultural establishment.

 A COURSE APPLIED TO THE WORLD OF CULTURAL BUSINESSES

 The course relies on a range of practical projects in partnership with businesses, broached in a group or individually in the real conditions of professional collaborations.

 Students acquire all the skills of a graphic designer but the specific feature of the master’s course at LISAA Nantes is its anchoring in the cultural industry.
 Institutions, their distinctive characteristics, the way they function, their target market – students will have a comprehensive vision of the field, whichwill enable them to go seamlessly into the industry.